containers/podman/docs/podman.1.md

     When Podman runs in rootless mode, the file `$HOME/.config/containers/storage.conf` is also loaded.

 ## Rootless mode
 Podman can also be used as non-root user.
-When podman runs in rootless mode, an user namespace is automatically created.
+When podman runs in rootless mode, a user namespace is automatically created for the user, defined in /etc/subuid and /etc/subgid.

 Containers created by a non-root user are not visible to other users and are not seen or managed by podman running as root.